-The O&A Design studio created this project for a young family with a small child.
+The O&A London design studio created this project for a young family with a small child.
 They’d already been our clients before — we did their apartment two years ago.
 This building is located thirty kilometres away from the city centre.

 There were two buildings on the ground plot — although only the exterior walls remained from the original design.
 The entire space has been rethought and replanned.
 Our brief was to leave the existing structure in place and use it to create the feeling of a European family home — where the painting collection owned by the clients could be harmoniously displayed.